-- A cubox-i4 pro with ArchlinuxARM
+- a cubox-i4 pro with ArchlinuxARM

-- A western digital usb disk Mybook 2T
+- a WD usb disk Mybook 2T

 I started looking for various software solutions in order to implement a complete NAS solution and after a lot of research I ended up with an installation that included: